 People try to organise all of their ‘thoughts’ into categories of priority or importance in a bid to focus, or, they try to rid themselves of the negative thoughts.

 If in fact it were possible to control our thoughts, possibility would shrink.
-You can’t think what you don’t know!
+You just would not be able to think what you don’t already know.
 It just wouldn’t occur to you to have a thought that you did not know about.
 You would stick to the same old thoughts, day in, day out, believing that those are the thoughts available to you, or that those are the thoughts that serve you best and even those are the thoughts you are stuck with.
 Can you relate?

 In fact, this is more common than we realise.
 It’s called ‘habitual thinking’.
-It’s thinking that sticks, forms neuro-pathways in our brain and these thoughts are often become our default.
+It’s thinking that sticks, forms neuro-pathways in our brain and these thoughts often become our default.
 It is the very fact that we believe we are in control that prevents us from noticing new fresh thinking, new ideas, new perspectives.
+If control of our thoughts was truly possible, Einstein would not have realised his theories, no new inventions would have been thought up and personal growth would not be a thing.

 Furthermore, our mistaken belief that we get to control our thinking causes friction.
 Yes, we are actually trying to work against our own mind, our own universal mind.
 I did this for years.
 In my quest to feel better, to rid myself of depression and anxiety, I tried to have better thoughts, more positive thoughts.
 In essence, I simply took a shitty spoon to my mind and stirred it up, creating resistance.
 Resistance to mind energy feels unpleasant, feels difficult, stiff somehow, scary even.
 I really wanted to get rid of that feeling and so I stirred some more.
 I failed to understand that the feelings were trying to tell me something.
 There is wisdom in the feeling!